Babe History, Family Crest & Coats of Arms

 The history of the Babe family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in Suffolk.
 The surname Babe refers to a person who came from Babe, which may refer to an area known as the Hundred of Babegh in the county of Suffolk.
 The place-name literally means Babba's enclosure.
 Babba is a personal name meaning protector.

 The surname Babe was first found in Dorset, where they held a family seat from ancient times, long before the Norman Conquest in 1066 A.D.

-Important Dates for the Babe family
+Early History of the Babe family

 This web page shows only a small excerpt of our Babe research.
 Another 47 words (3 lines of text) are included under the topic Early Babe History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Babe include Babe, Babb, Babbs, Babbe and others.

 Early Notables of the Babe family (pre 1700)